 Looking at Language places the Institute at the forefront of research in language and literacy worldwide.
 Our approach and our research crosses a multitude of disciplines and sits within a number of the Institute's Research Focus Areas.

 This internationally unique study is following the language development of more than 2000 WA children from 2-14 years.
 It is the world's only study to conduct such detailed assessment of language and literacy development from infancy through the formative adolescent years.
-For the institute, the ability to continue following the study children through early adolescence is ground-breaking.
+For the Institute, the ability to have followed the study children through early adolescence is ground-breaking.
 It is vitally important that we understand the developmental course of language and literacy from infancy and what different trajectories mean for young people's opportunities at school and beyond.
-Data collection for this project is based entirely in WA and involves 5000 children and families overall.
+Data collection for this project is based entirely in WA and involved 5000 children and families overall.

-The study has received 15-years continuous funding from the USA National Institutes (National Institute on Deafness and Other Communication Disorders).
+The study has received 15 years of continuous funding from the USA National Institutes (National Institute on Deafness and Other Communication Disorders).
 The project is a joint initiative between the Telethon Kids Institute and UWA and the USA's University of Kansas and University of Nebraska Medical Centre.
-All study participants and data collection is based in Western Australia
+Study participants and data collection were based in Western Australia.

 LOOKING at Language addresses two priority areas for language development in children:

 Determining factors that contribute to or cause normal and disordered communication; and